WhiskeyMotel/python_prog/README.md

 02.05.17 - added 2/3 of first lab

+26.06.17 - Oh God, forgot about updating.
+Everything was reuploaded.
+All's bullshit

 # HELP FOR NOOBIES!!!
 GITHUB HINT

 1. mark file/folder that send to repo